TJ Tatran Bohunice

-TJ Tatran Bohunice is a Czech sports club from the district of Bohunice in Brno.
-Currently (season 2022/23) the football section plays in the Division D, the fourth tier of Czech competitive football.
-Founded in 1929 as SK Slavoj Brno-Bohunice.
-Club has played its home games at the Tatran Bohunice Stadium with capacity of 600 peoples.
+TJ Tatran Bohunice is a Czech sports club from the district of Bohunice in Brno, founded in 1929 as SK Slavoj Brno-Bohunice.
+As of 2024 the football club plays in the Czech Fourth Division.
+The club plays its home games at the Tatran Bohunice Stadium with capacity of 600 people.

+History

+The club competed in the regional championship, the fifth tier of Czech football, between 2014 and 2022.
+After playing a single season, 2022–23, in the Czech Fourth Division, the club had an administrative promotion to the third tier.
+In their sole season playing in the Moravian-Silesian Football League the club finished last, ensuring their immediate relegation to the Fourth Division.

+Other sports

 TJ Tatran is best known for the success of the association football department within the club.
-However, TJ Tatran does have the departments for the other sports such as: handball (men's and women's).
+However, TJ Tatran does have departments for other sports such as men's and women's handball.